hucker/pathql/AI_CONTEXT.md

 ## Doc Strings

 - Please always create docstiings for all functions, methods, classes and files.
-- Function docstrings can be short 1 or 2 line descriptions.
+- Function docstrings can be short 1 or 2 line descriptions in tests.

+## Readme Files

+-

 ## Rationale